-5.2.3 Using a mesh screen >
+5.2.3 Using a mesh screen

 Pfeiffer Vacuum centering rings with mesh screen in the high vacuum flange protect the turbopump against foreign matter from the chambers.
-The pumping speed of the turbopump reduces according to the passage guide values and the size of the high vacuum flange.
+The pumping speed of the turbopump decreases according to the conductivity and the size of the high vacuum flange.